anthoeknee/antifennel/README.md

 Does the opposite of what the Fennel compiler does.

+Very immature.

 ## Usage

     $ luajit antifennel.lua targetfile.lua > targetfile.fnl

+## Current limitations

+Assumes all locals are vars, even if they are not modified.
+All assignments use `set-forcibly!` even when regular `set` would do the trick, because we don't track the difference between locals that come from `var` vs function parameters.

+Early returns will compile to invalid Fennel.

-## Limitations
+## Inherent Limitations

-Very immature.

-Currently it does very little validation and will almost certainly emit Fennel which won't compile.
-It assumes all locals are vars even if they are never modified.

-Certain Lua constructs are not supported in Fennel such as `goto`, `repeat`, `break`, and early `return`s.
+Certain Lua constructs are not supported in Fennel such as `goto` and `repeat`.

-Setting globals is not supported unless you use `_G.foo = bar` notation.

 ## Copyright